-Part of the fun of traveling is tasting the authentic food and drinks -- even if you're not a certified foodie.
-Whether you're in a casual place or are out for an upscale experience, having a German cocktail is part of the adventure.
+Part of the fun of traveling is tasting the authentic food and drinks of wherever you're visiting—even if you're not a certified foodie.
+Whether you're in a casual place or are out for an upscale experience, make having a German cocktail part of the adventure.

 If you're making a German meal of roast and potatoes at home, do it up right by starting off with a German mixed drink.

-These German-style mixed drinks cut down on alcohol content and still quench that thirst.
+These German-style mixed drinks cut down on alcohol content and still quench thirst.
 Cocktails made with hard liquor were not popular until recently in Germany and follow the American style.
-So you can order a Manhattan, Cosmo or whatever is your favorite, but if you are looking for an authentic German cocktail, check out one from this list and pretend you are in your own real-life cabaret, channeling Liza Minnelli.
+So you can order a Manhattan, Cosmo, or whatever is your favorite, but if you're looking for an authentic German cocktail, check out one from this list and pretend you're in your own real-life cabaret, channeling Ute Lemper.

 Mixed Drinks Made With Beer

 - The radler, an equal mix of lager beer and lemonade.
 Very nice in the summertime because you don’t consume as much alcohol.

 - An alsterwasser is almost the same thing as the radler, but it's made with a pilsner.

 - The Berliner weisse mit schuss is made from Weiβbier brewed only in Berlin with a shot of flavored sugar syrup.
 The syrup can be green, flavored with woodruff; red, raspberry flavor; or yellow, a lemon flavor.